 Your employee experience is still going if you’re up to this point; let’s not fail now.
-You need to keep communication going with your new employee.
+You need to keep the communication going with your new employee.
 Are you sending them pre-training modules to prepare them for their new role?
-By doing this, not only are you keeping them engaged but you are keeping them on track.
+By doing this, not only are you keeping them engaged, but you are keeping them on track.

 With online training, it can be done anywhere and at anytime; it suits around your new employee’s schedule and shows them how productive your company is.
 Send them all their training modules online so they can complete it on the train on their way home.

-Become mobile friendly and see how your employee experience will improve.
+Become mobile-friendly and see how your employee experience will improve.
 You want your new hiree to succeed in your company, so give them the tools to do so.